ethereumjs/ethereumjs-monorepo/packages/trie/docs/classes/Trie.md

 ▸ **fromProof**(`proof`): `Promise`<`void`\>

-Saves the nodes from a proof into the trie.
+Create a trie from a given (EIP-1186)[https://eips.ethereum.org/EIPS/eip-1186] proof.
+An EIP-1186 proof contains the encoded trie nodes from the root node to the leaf node storing state data.
+This function does not check if the proof has the same expected root.
 A static version of this function exists with the same name.

 **`Deprecated`**